 No working experience is required to apply for the (COMPANY NAME) Internship Programme.
 Your training, education, advance course work or skills should benefit the (COMPANY NAME) during your internship.

 English and French are the working languages of the (COMPANY NAME) Secretariat.
 For this internship, fluency in oral and written English is required.
-Knowledge of another UN Language is desirable.
+Knowledge of Spanish is desirable.